zanna-37/hass-swipe-navigation/README.md

 * Refresh page after editing.

 **Current config options:**<br>
-* swipe_amount: The minimum percent of screen needed to be swiped in order to navigate.
+* swipe_amount: Minimum percent of screen needed to be swiped in order to navigate.
 Any number between 1-100.
 * skip_tabs: A comma seperated list of views to skip when swiping.
 Surround in brackets. e.g., `[1,3,5]`.
 * wrap: Wrap from first tab to last tab and vice versa.
 Can be `true` or `false`.
 * prevent_default: Prevents browsers default horizontal swipe actions.
 Can be `true` or `false`.